 - The ISO files are available from NTDEV on Archive.org, but use them at your own risk.

 On October 14, 2025, Windows 10’s support ended, leaving millions of computers unsupported unless they upgrade to Windows 11.
-However, since the newer version of the operating system has stricter requirements, many devices cannot be upgraded.
+However, since the newer operating system has stricter requirements, many devices cannot be upgraded.

-An alternative solution to this problem is to download the latest release of the tiny11 ISO file, which has now been updated to install a debloated version of Windows 11 25H2 on virtually any hardware, since this version removes most default apps and components, making the system lighter, faster, and less cluttered.
+An alternative solution to this problem is to download the latest release of the tiny11 ISO file, which has now been updated to install a debloated version of Windows 11 25H2 on virtually any hardware.
+This custom version removes most default apps and components, making the system lighter, faster, and less cluttered.

-In addition, when using this modified version of the ISO file, you can skip the Microsoft account and configure a local account instead, which Microsoft keeps enforcing.
+In addition, when using this modified version of the ISO file, you can skip the Microsoft account and configure a local account instead, as Microsoft keeps enforcing it.
 However, you can still bypass it with different workarounds.

-The person who created these files is known in the community as @NTDEV, and it has now published the Windows 11 25H2 ISO files on Archive.org using the tiny11maker and tyny11coremaker scripts for Intel and AMD as well as ARM-based devices.
+The creator of these files, known in the community as @NTDEV, has now published the Windows 11 25H2 ISO files on Archive.org using the tiny11maker and tyny11coremaker scripts for Intel, AMD, and ARM-based devices.

 - tiny11maker x64 ISO download